Puppy Breeder Checklist by Dogs Trust

 - Visit the breeder at least twice before making the final collection.
 The breeder should allow you to handle the puppies each time you visit.

-- Check that the puppies have regular access to human contact and are raised in a home environment, so that they become familiar with everyday sights, smells and sounds.
+- Check that the puppies have regular access to human contact and are raised in a home environment; that way they can become familiar with everyday sights, smells and sounds.

 - The puppies should be happy and confident around their litter mates and humans.